yet-it-compiles/JP-Cripps-Bot/README.md

 - [x] Fixed '!commands' clash between other bots and reset it to !command.
 - [x] Making '!members' more readable by separating users into 2+ columns.
 - [x] Updated the '!wagonSteals' command to search each message for 'bhwagon' and return the count.
+- [X] Sends a private message to a member 24 minutes after typing 'bhwagon' in the server, to let them know their cooldown is up.

 ## Command Call Demo
+< Text >

 ## License